Shronim/tutorials/magnetospheres/APIS-Tutorial/APIS-Tutorial.md

 #### Secondary Query Parameters

-Specific query parameters (instrumental of physical) providing advanced search capabilities are available by clicking on `Advanced research` (bottom-right of the search interface, see Figure 2).
+Specific query parameters (instrumental or physical) providing advanced search capabilities are available by clicking on `Advanced research` (bottom-right of the search interface, see Figure 2).
 When the secondary search interface is visible and a query has been issued, the corresponding range of integration time